vegaprotocol/specs/protocol/0053-PERP-product_builtin_perpetual_future.md

 ```

 ### 4.2.1 Periodic settlement during auction

-TODO: How do we want to handle settlement event occuring during auction?
+TODO: How do we want to handle settlement event occurring during auction?
 Same for all auctions?
 Do we just wait until the end of auction and try to use the settlement data then?
 If it's stale we just don't use it, uncross and carry on and count on max settlement gap logic to force the market to eventually have a periodic settlement using fresh data?

 ### 4.3 Protective auctions

 In additional to protective auctions available for any market on Vega this product has protective auctions that are specific to it.

-### 4.2.1 Awaiting periodic settlement data
+### 4.3.1 Awaiting periodic settlement data

 An optional auction of predetermined maximum duration which gets triggered when the [settlement cue](#41-periodic-settlement-cue) data arrives and ends either upon receiving the settlement data or when the auction duration elapses.

-### 4.2.3 Max settlement gap exceeded
+### 4.3.2 Max settlement gap exceeded

-If the amount of time in seconds since last [periodic settlement](#41-settlement-periodic-funding) exceeds `max_settlement_gap` set for the market then the market goes into auction mode and remains in it until new settlement data is received.
+If the amount of time in seconds since last [periodic settlement](#41-periodic-settlement-cue) exceeds `max_settlement_gap` set for the market then the market goes into auction mode and remains in it until new settlement data is received.
 Upon receiving the settlement data the auction uncrosses, positions are updated and then settled using the newly arrived data.
 It is possible to update the market's data source when it is in protective auction.

 ## Acceptance Criteria